elasticio/elasticio.github.io/content/_components/utility/index.md

 ### String To Attachment

 Creates attachment from input `value`.
-Output is `attachmentId` and `attachmentUrl` in `message.body` and attachment object in `message.attachments`:
+Output is `attachmentId` and `attachmentUrl` in `message.body` and attachment object in `message.attachments`.

-{% include img.html max-width="100%" url="img/string-to-attachment.png" title="String To Attachment" %}

 #### Configuration fields description
+* Decode/Encode Base64 Before Upload (Select View, optional):
+  * `Decode Base64 as binary` - decode an input `value` as binary data
+  * `Decode Base64 as plain text` - decode an input `value` as plain text (in UTF-8 encoding)

-* `encodeToBase64` - if checked encode an input `value` using Base64 encode.
+  * `Encode text to Base64` - encode an input `value` using Base64 encode.
 Than saves encoded value into attachment.
+  * `No encoding/decoding` - just skip any encoding/decoding.
+The only purpose of this option to secure the backward compatibility.
+Select it if you don't need any data encoding or decoding.

 ### String From Attachment

 Creates string from attachment with provided input `attachmentId` which must be either:
-* A numeric ID of the attachment that can be referenced in the step immediately prior.
+* A numeric ID of the attachment that can be referenced in the step immediately prior
 * A URL to an attachment produced by any component in the flow.

-{% include img.html max-width="100%" url="img/string-from-attachment.png" title="String From Attachment" %}
+#### Configuration fields description
+* `decodeFromBase64` - if checked decode attachment content using Base64 decode before output.
+If content of attachment is malformed or not Base64 encoded string, result will be malformed.

 #### Configuration fields description